yu-ni1989/CAP-UDA/README.md

 CAP-UDA can get superior results using only one-stop training.

-Like our previous study (RDNet) which focuses on small targets in RSIs, the code will be published here when the paper is accepted.
+Like our previous study (RDNet) which focuses on small targets in RSIs, the code of CAP-UDA will be published here when the paper is accepted.